Flangvik/PoshC2/README.md

 git reset --hard v4.8
 ```

-However note that this will overwrite any local changes to files, such as Config.py and you may have to re-run the install script for that version or re-setup the environment appropriately.
+However note that this will overwrite any local changes to files, such as changes to the configuration files, and you may have to re-run the install script for that version or re-setup the environment appropriately.

-## Issues / FAQs

-If you are experiencing any issues that aren't solved by reading the documentation at https://poshc2.readthedocs.io, please check the open issues tracking page within GitHub.
-If this page doesn't have what you're looking for please open a new issue or issue a pull request.

-If you are looking for tips and tricks on PoshC2 usage and optimisation, you are welcome to join the slack channel below.

 ## License / Terms of Use